Hong Kong faces an uneven recovery in 2021

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+"The effectiveness of the vaccine is a question but even if it is effective, it takes time to transport and inject."

+The city had started showing nascent signs of recovery before the latest wave of infections.
+Exports grew strongly in September and November, fuelled by demand from China, while new data on Monday showed an improvement in retail sales in November.

-Economists surveyed by Bloomberg predict 4.2 per cent growth this year, a sharp turnaround from an estimated 6 per cent slump in 2020 and the 1.2 per cent fall in 2019.
-That's partly due to "base effects," given the comparison with last year's sharp contraction.
+Economists surveyed by Bloomberg predict a 4.2 per cent growth this year, a sharp turnaround from an estimated 6 per cent slump in 2020 and the 1.2 per cent fall in 2019.
+That is partly due to base effects given the comparison with last year's sharp contraction.

 Key to that outlook will be the global rollout of the vaccines, which would allow travel to the financial hub to resume.
 Hong Kong had reached an agreement to buy vaccines from the main suppliers as of December.

-"I expect the government to focus on building more channels for Hong Kong citizens and companies to engage in activities, life and business opportunities in the mainland," said Iris Pang, greater China chief economist with ING Bank NV.
+"I expect the government to focus on building more channels for Hong Kong citizens and companies to engage in activities, life and business opportunities in the mainland," said Iris Pang, greater China chief economist with ING Bank.
+BLOOMBERG

 BT is now on Telegram!